Skip to main content

 Where can I access primary healthcare while waiting to be connected to a primary care provider?

-YourHealthNS is a new app that helps you navigate health information, book services and discover care options, easier and faster than ever before, right from your phone or computer.
-You can download the YourHealthNS app through the Apple Store or Google Store.
+*YourHealthNS is a new app that helps you navigate health information, book services and discover care options, easier and faster than ever before, right from your phone or computer.
+You can download the YourHealthNS mobile app through the Apple Store or Google Play Store

 Health Questionnaire